4-Point Inspection

 4. Plumbing

-There is a basic outline of what’s covered under a 4-Point Inspection; however, each insurance company has its own set of rules regarding who needs an inspection.
+There is a basic outline of what’s covered under a 4-Point Inspection.
+However, each insurance company has its own set of rules regarding what needs an inspection.

-A 4-Point Inspection is specifically for homeowners insurance and should not be confused with a Full Home Inspection.
+A 4-Point Inspection is specifically for homeowners insurance, and should not be confused with a Full Home Inspection.
 This distinction is important because the Full Home Inspection may be required to close on a home and meet eligibility criteria for your mortgage.
-It also takes two to three hours to complete.
-A 4-Point Inspection takes about 30 minutes and is only visual.
+It usually takes two to three hours to complete, depending on the size and features of the home.
+A 4-Point Inspection usually takes about 30 minutes and is only visual.
 However, if you buy an older home you might be required to have both inspections.

 Our inspectors at All Integrity Home Inspections LLC will not submit a failed 4-Point Inspection without giving you the chance to correct any deficiencies which we may find.
 Once the corrections have been made, simply call us back out and we can give you our stamp of approval.